What happened to lithium in Q1 2019? Our lithium market update outlines key developments and explores what could happen moving forward.

 Interest in what may happen in the lithium space continues to increase with the popularity of electric vehicles (EVs) growing at an unstoppable speed.
 Despite stocks and prices not performing as well as many expected, analysts remain optimistic about the market.

 Demand for the metal is forecast to triple by 2025, as demand for lithium carbonate and hydroxide, used in lithium-ion batteries, continues to increase.

-But how did the metal perform in the second quarter of 2017, and what’s ahead for lithium in the near term?
-Read on for an overview of the factors that impacted the lithium market in Q2, plus a look at what investors should watch for the rest of the year.
+How did the metal perform in the first quarter of 2019, and what’s ahead for lithium in the near term?
+Read on for an overview of the factors that impacted the lithium market in Q1, plus a look at what investors should watch out for the rest of the year.